Ask a Librarian: Chat - Text - Phone - In Person: quick answers to small questions

-Learn a new skill or master a tool with one of our workshops and tutorials.
-Check back often-- we're always offering something new!
+Workshops and Tutorials: Learn a new skill or master a tool with one of our workshops and tutorials

-If Brown doesn't have everything you need, Interlibrary Loan is always an option.
+If Brown doesn't have what you need, Interlibrary Loan is always an option.

 If you found the article in a database, click on the Find It button-- if we don't have it, you'll be directed to an Interlibrary Loan link.
 If you're not in a database, or don't see the Find It button, open your own ILLiad account and request the article there.
 Generally, you'll be emailed a PDF of the article, and it can be found in your ILLiad account.

 If you are new to the humanities, you may find it a little odd to conduct research without performing your own experiments or collecting data.
 Humanities research is all about delving deeply into a topic, finding original sources, evaluating secondary sources, and coming to your own conclusions as a result.